LakshithaPuligar/Crypto-Fingerprint-Generation-Using-LSTM-for-Unsupervised-Clustering-and-Visualization/README.md

 Visualization: Following t-SNE reduction, an interactive scatter plot displays bitcoin data points and their groupings.

+Dependencies include:

+torch: For LSTM model implementation

+seaborn: For data visualization

+requests: For fetching cryptocurrency data

+numpy: For data manipulation

+pandas: For handling and storing data

+matplotlib: For plotting results

+sklearn: For data scaling, dimensionality reduction, and clustering

 Working-:
 Data Fetching: The CoinGecko API is used by the project to retrieve historical bitcoin price data.
 It provides a time series of the values of the top N cryptocurrencies during the previous seven days, retrieved by market capitalization.